Learn Before

 Methicillin-resistant Staphylococcus aureus (MRSA)

-Methicillin-resistant Staphylococcus aureus (MRSA) is a prominent example of a 'superbug.'
-It is a strain of Staphylococcus aureus bacteria that has developed resistance to several antibiotics, including methicillin and other common beta-lactam antibiotics like penicillin and amoxicillin.
-MRSA infections can be difficult to treat and are a significant concern in hospitals and healthcare settings.
+Methicillin-resistant Staphylococcus aureus (MRSA) is a prominent example of a 'superbug,' a strain of bacteria that has evolved a high level of resistance to many antibiotics, including methicillin and common beta-lactams like penicillin.
+The evolution of such highly resistant microbes has been driven by the widespread proliferation of antibiotics in both medicine and agriculture.
+MRSA infections can be difficult to treat and are a significant concern, prompting research into new, diversified antibiotics.

 0